 8-10 sprigs fresh thyme, leaves removed and stems discarded (optional)

-Remove from oven and allow to cool before handling.
-Remove browned potato skins before serving to reveal the gorgeous color underneath.
+4. Remove from oven and allow to cool before handling.
+Remove browned potato skins before serving to reveal the gorgeous colour underneath.

 Blackened Sauteed Broccoli